-In partnership with the CT River Area Health District (CRAHD), our local health district, contact tracing was conducted today and all individuals who were determined to be in close contact with the positive case have received a phone call and have been informed about required actions.
+In partnership with the CT River Area Health District (CRAHD), our local health district, contact tracing was conducted this afternoon, and all individuals who were determined to be in close contact with the positive cases have received a phone call and have been informed about required actions.
+Joel Elementary School will remain open, in its current in-person learning model, for all students who have not been contacted and required to quarantine.